Stria terminalis: Anatomy

-Bed nucleus of the stria terminalis (BNST)
+Bed nucleus of the stria terminalis

-The activity of the bed nucleus of the stria terminalis correlates with anxiety in response to threat monitoring.
+The bed nucleus of the stria terminalis (BNST) is a collection of nuclei at the base of the lateral ventricles, and in front of the septum.
+The BNST, hypothalamic nuclei, and septal nuclei are all in close proximity with each other and share many projections.
+It correlates with anxiety in response to threat monitoring.
 It is thought to act as a relay site within the hypothalamic-pituitary-adrenal axis and regulate its activity in response to acute stress.
-However, the stress response is time related and the BNST does not activate for contextual fear.
-This means that a sudden scary situation that is under ten minutes long, does not activate the BNST.
+However, the stress response is time-related and the BNST does not activate for contextual fear.
+This means that a sudden scary situation that is under ten minutes long does not activate the BNST.
 It is also thought to promote behavioral inhibition in response to unfamiliar individuals, by input from the orbitofrontal cortex.
 Bilateral disruption of this pathway has been shown to attenuate reinstatement of drug seeking behaviour in rodents.

 This nucleus is known to project inhibitory fibers to the lateral hypothalamus and participate in the control of feeding in rodents.
 Optogenetic activation of this inhibitory pathway rapidly produced voracious feeding behavior in well-fed mice and optogenetic inhibition of this pathway reduces food intake even in starved animals.

 Derangement of opioid signaling in the BNST appears to mediate chronic alcohol-induced changes in stress response.